PranitaAbbireddy/Snake-Game-using-Prompt-Engineering/README.md

 ## Prompt

-I used the following prompt in ChatGPT to generate the snakegame.html file and implement the Snake game using prompt engineering:
+I used the following prompt in ChatGPT to generate the game file and implement the Snake game using prompt engineering:

 1. Imagine you are a game developer.
 Please generate a classic snake game where the player controls a snake to eat food and it grows longer.
 The game should have a score count.
 2. The game should be styled to have a dark aesthetic with tiles.
 The snake should be gray in color with each tile of the body using a different shade of gray and slim black borders.
 Add a background shadow with gray color.
 The food of the snake should be neon green in color with shadows.